 All the logs are end sealed (waxed) when they come to our facility to slow their drying until cut.
 The logs are then cut on a band mill with each cut directly observed and manipulated for quality.
 The majority of each log used becomes one of our finished products while the remnants are used as firewood for the hot water kiln.
-The slabs are cut on a Lucas Dedicated Slabber.
+The slabs are cut on a Lucas Dedicated Slabber and a Burl Master 101.

 The milled lumber and slabs are then carefully stacked on stickers and air dried under weights to minimize distortion.
-During the air drying process, the stacks are wrapped in a shade cloth with a rain cap to prevent sunburn and promote slow drying.
+During the air drying process, the stacks are wrapped in a shade cloth to prevent sunburn, promote slow drying and water infiltration.
 The stacks are air dried for about one year with their humidity closely monitored.

-Black Oak requires a carefully supervised kiln schedule that is very different from softwoods and other hardwoods.
-All the schedules are closely monitored and tailored for each kiln load to prevent drying defects.
-We use a dehumidifier/hot water kiln with low temperatures to prevent stressing the wood which minimizes these defects.
+All of our kiln schedules are closely monitored and tailored for each kiln load to prevent drying defects.
+We use a hot water kiln with low temperatures to prevent stressing the wood which minimizes these defects.
 During this process the temperature is gradually brought up to 160 degrees for some species and held for 48/72 hours to kill any bugs and harden the sap deposits (if present).
 Once this process is complete the wood heads to the molder.
 The hot water kiln uses the mill slash to provide heat.

 All the molding for our flooring and softwoods is done by us on site.
 The flooring and softwood runs are performed by our molder at relatively slow speed to prevent grain tearing.
-The wood is then quality checked several times before being strapped for pick up or delivery.
+The wood is then quality checked several times before being strapped for pick up.

 Our flooring lengths and grades are National Oak Flooring Manufacturers Association (NOFMA) standards.
 Some lumber operations separate and sell the two highest grades of their products as FAS or Select lumber.
 We utilize all the grades in our product offerings.
 Our paneling is smooth on both sides and is usually done as a reversible shiplap or tongue and groove.
 This allows the buyer to choose which face to expose when installing.
 Upon request we can make bundles with longer or shorter pieces than the industry standard to provide specific patterning.
 We can also color or grain match for the more discriminating buyer and if desired cut different patterns, widths, and thicknesses.
 Our careful handling process throughout the entire process ensures every customer receives a quality product.